Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: Introduction

-In 2+1D there exist a plethora of well established frameworks for the mathematical construction of non-trivial TQFTs; see for instance \cite{Turaev}.
-Path-integral models for such theories arise from Chern-Simons-Witten theory \cite{witten1989quantum} and from BF theory \cite{baezBF}, {while the} discrete realisation of BF-theory coincides with the Turaev-Viro \cite{Turaev}/Barrett-Westbury \cite{BW1996} state-sum; see \cite{Baez_BF2}.
-In contrast, the 3+1D case is still lacking in a suitably general framework to capture all the intricacies of 4D topology.
-Nevertheless we have the Crane-Yetter TQFT \cite{CraneYetterTQFT,Turaev} and its generalisations \cite{williamson2016hamiltonian,cui2016higher}, and the Yetter homotopy 2-type TQFT \cite{yetter_tqft,porter_tqft,martins_porter}.
-The latter is derived from a strict finite 2-group \cite{baez_lauda}, a higher -- i.e. categorified -- notion of a group, well known to be equivalent to a crossed module \cite{brown_higgins_sivera,Barrett_Mackaay}.
-These 3+1D TQFTs give rise to topological invariants which at most depend on the homotopy 2-type, signature and spin-structure of space-time \cite{Turaev,martins_porter}, or are conjectured to do so.
-Promising approaches for non-trivial 4D TQFTs rely upon the concept of a categorical representation of a Lie 2-group \cite{BBAF,Barrett_Mackaay,Elgueta}, as explained for instance in \cite{Baratin_Freidel}.
-From the path-integral point of view, 4D BFGC-theory \cite{BFCG1,BFCG2}, the higher gauge theory analogue of BF-theory, is expected to play a similar role to BF theory in 3D in what concerns to defining 4D invariants.
+In 2+1D there exist several constructions for TQFTs (see for instance \cite{Turaev}).
+Path-integral models arise from Chern-Simons-Witten theory \cite{witten1989quantum} and from BF theory \cite{baezBF}, {while the} discrete realisation of BF-theory coincides with the Turaev-Viro \cite{Turaev}/Barrett-Westbury \cite{BW1996} state-sum (see \cite{Baez_BF2}). {In contrast, in 3+1D a framework general enough to capture all features of 4D topology is still lacking.} Nevertheless, we have the Crane-Yetter TQFT \cite{CraneYetterTQFT,Turaev} and its generalisations \cite{williamson2016hamiltonian,cui2016higher}; and the Yetter homotopy 2-type TQFT \cite{yetter_tqft,porter_tqft,martins_porter}, derived from a strict finite 2-group \cite{baez_lauda}.
+All of these 3+1D TQFTs give rise to topological invariants which at most depend on the homotopy 2-type, signature and spin-structure of space-time \cite{Turaev,martins_porter}, or are conjectured to do so.